 Description: The optional Connector Module has a footswitch (GRP CALL) input.
-If the footswitch is enabled (DIP switch 5 set to the CLOSED position), then keys that are latched on will not activate until the footswitch is closed.
+If the footswitch is enabled (DIP switch 5 set to the Closed position), then keys that are latched on will not activate until the footswitch is closed.
 Latched keys are indicated by winking green talk LEDs (on time less than off time), and when the footswitch is activated, the LEDs provide the normal talk-on indication.

-- 1. If the talk key is held down in Footswitch mode the channel will be activated until the user releases the key.
-The use of this function does not require the footswitch to be used. - 2.
-If DIP switch 1 is set to the CLOSED position, nothing will latch. - 3.
-Individual keys can be set to non-latching via AZedit.
+- If the talk key is held down in Footswitch mode the channel will be activated until the user releases the key.
+The use of this function does not require the footswitch to be used. - If DIP switch 1 is set to the "Closed" position, nothing will latch. - Individual keys can be set to non-latching via AZedit.
 If this is done, the footswitch has no effect on the keys that have been set to non-latching.
-Please see the AZedit user manual for more information.
+Please see AZedit help for more information.